-Usually infrequent and mild:
+Side effects are usually infrequent and mild:

-- Oral vaccine:
+- The Oral vaccine:

-Abdominal pain, nausea, vomiting, diarrhoea and rash.
+- Stomach pain, nausea, vomiting, diarrhoea and rash.

-- Injectable vaccine:
+- The Injectable vaccine:

-Fever and headache (9% of recipients)
+- Fever and headache (9% of recipients)

-Redness, soreness, swelling and itching around the injection site.
+- Redness, soreness, swelling and itching around the injection site.

-General malaise, nausea.
+- General malaise, nausea.

 Where can I get a Typhoid fever vaccination from?